cgalmenartest/node/INSTALL.md

 Check out the [Contributor's Guide](CONTRIBUTING.md) for next steps

 #### Troubleshooting

 On Mac OSX, you may receive a stream of

     Error: EMFILE, too many open files

-messages after running `sails lift`.
+messages after running `npm start`.
 This is an issue with OSX and Grunt; there are directions to fix the issue [here](https://github.com/gruntjs/grunt-contrib-copy/issues/21) or [here](http://unix.stackexchange.com/questions/108174/how-to-persist-ulimit-settings-in-osx-mavericks).

 ## For production

 #### Compile production JS and CSS (from the midas git folder)

-     make build
+     npm run build

 #### Initialize the database